 The third pronunciation parameter analyzed is pitch.
 The graphs in Fig. 4 show course of normalized tone and it gives key information about the locations of the raises or drops of the voice.
 It can be seen that the lecturer's signal shows a voice raise around 14% and a voice drop near 78%, yet the student's record shows only one voice drop around 44%.
-The verbal feedback here is: "Voice rise missing at the /a/ phoneme; voice fall missing at the /a/ phoneme is incorrect."
+The verbal feedback here is: "Voice rise missing at the / μ / phoneme; voice fall missing at the / μ / phoneme; voice fall at the / ρ / phoneme is incorrect."